jack-bryde/Deneb-Templates/README.md

 # Deneb-Templates
-Vega-Lite Power BI visual templates for use in Deneb Written in Vega or Vega-Lite, for use with the [Deneb](https://deneb-viz.github.io/) custom visual in Power BI.
+Vega-Lite Power BI visual templates for use in Deneb.
+Written in Vega or Vega-Lite for use with the [Deneb](https://deneb-viz.github.io/) custom visual in Power BI.

 All of these have taken inspiration from the excellent work by David Bacci, who has many examples (in Vega) on GitHub [here](https://github.com/PBI-David/Deneb-Showcase).
 He is also quite supportive on Stack Exchange.